-On motion of Pedersen, all measures listed on the Standing Committee report were referred to the committees as designated with the exception of Senate Bill No. 6035 which had been designated to the Committee on Ways & Means and was referred to the Committee on Rules.
+On motion of Pedersen, all measures listed on the Standing Committee report were referred to the committees as designated with the exception of Senate Bill No. 6035 which was designated to the Committee on Rules and referred to the Committee on Ways & Means.